Linaro/website/_posts/events/2023-11-03-need-your-device-s-use-of-open-source-software-to-be-more-production-ready-linaro-can-lend-a-hand.md

   production-ready?
 Linaro can lend a hand.
 event: Linaro-webinar-developer-services
 description: "Speaker: Davide Ricci Director Developer Services"
-location: |-
+location: ""
-  📆 Date: December 12th 2023
-  🕒 Time: 4pm GMT
-  🌐 Online Event: Join from anywhere
 date: 2023-11-03 10:32:14 +00:00
 event_date: 2023-12-12 12:32:14 +00:00
 event_end_date: 2023-12-12 05:32:14 +00:00
 image: /assets/images/content/ds-webinar-banner-for-event-page.jpg
 event_type: webinar
 ---
+📆 Date: December 12th 2023\
+🕒 Time: 4pm GMT\
+🌐 Online Event: Join from anywhere

 Linaro is the powerhouse behind the Arm open-source software ecosystem.

 We enable companies to  harness  the transformative power of open-source software and its ability to revolutionize devices across a wide range of different use cases.
 We also understand the challenges of using open-source software in production environments.